jonathanteeter/ManageContacts/README.md

 # ManageContacts
-This is a full-stack application that lets users manage their contacts.
+This is a full-stack application that lets users manage their Guest List for an upcoming event.
 Both the add and delete functions are currently supported.

 ## Design & Technology
 * The application provides a form in which to view and update your contacts.